5 Surprising Mood Disorders You May Not Know About

 Bipolar I Disorder is characterized by episodes of mania and depression.
 These may be separated by periods of normal mood, during which the person may function well even though they are experiencing symptoms.

-Manic episodes are characterized by a distinct period of abnormally elevated, expansive or irritable mood (elevated from baseline).
-The person’s personalty is often very different from how he or she normally behaves during this time—they have increased energy, become more talkative and less inhibited than usual; they also have decreased need for sleep because they feel so excited about things that don’t require much rest (or “sleep”).
+Manic episodes are characterized by a distinct period of abnormally elevated, expansive, or irritable mood (elevated from baseline).
+The person’s personality is often very different from how he or she normally behaves during this time—they have increased energy, become more talkative and less inhibited than usual; they also have decreased need for sleep because they feel so excited about things that don’t require much rest (or “sleep”).
 This can last anywhere from one week to several months depending on the severity of symptoms experienced in each episode.

 Bipolar II Disorder

-Some people with bipolar II do not experience hypomania at all; however others can go through short periods where they feel unusually happy or energetic without feeling overly anxious before falling into their depressive state again after these highs subsided.*
+Some people with bipolar II do not experience hypomania at all; however,r others can go through short periods where they feel unusually happy or energetic without feeling overly anxious before falling into their depressive state again after these highs subsided.*

 Cyclothymic Disorder